thindil/hunter/README.md

 * Tcl/Tk library.
 Should be available in any Linux distribution

+* Tk extension *tklib*.
+Should be available in every Linux distribution.

+* Tk extension *Img*.
+In Debian/Ubuntu/Mint it is named *libtk-img*.

 * TASHY library with included binding to Tk and TkLib.
 You can get it from:

    https://github.com/thindil/tashy